What Can I Feed Orphan Baby Wild Doves & Pigeons?

 |This Cup comfortably holds 1.5 measuring cups of coffee.

-1) Pour 1.25 measuring cups of dry oatmeal into the empty cup.
+1) Pour 1.25 measuring cups of dry instant oatmeal into the empty cup.

-2) Add 1 cup of shaken Silk® unsweetened organic soy milk that has been microwaved for 30 seconds to the cup.
+2) To the cup, add 1 cup of shaken Silk® unsweetened organic soy milk that has been microwaved for 30 seconds.
+Unsweetened, non-flavored Silk® milk adds protein and calcium.

 Let the finished mix sit in the refrigerator for an hour or so until it become smooth and creamy and all small lumps have dissolved.Add a bit more soy milk if still too thick or if the babies are very young.
 During the first week, the formula should drip from a syringe.
 As they get older, you can feed it thicker.